kevinmaes/jstoolkit/README.md

 * [testdouble](https://github.com/testdouble/testdouble.js) test double library for TDD with JavaScript
 * [webpack HMR](https://webpack.github.io/docs/hot-module-replacement.html) hot module replacement using webpack

+You can run tests with the following steps:

-1) Run `npm start` to start the webpack live watch mode for HMR.
+1. Run `npm start` to start the webpack live watch mode for HMR.
-2) Run `npm t` to build the test bundle and to run the tests.
+2. Run `npm t` to build the test bundle and to run the tests.
-3) View test results in the terminal window and/or open `http://localhost:7357/` in a web browser to see the results of the tests.
+3. View test results in the terminal window and/or open `http://localhost:7357/` in a web browser to see the results of the tests.

 Changing either source files or test files will immediately result in an incremental build (HMR) and re-run of all of the tests.